Skip to main content

 Alpha boundaries

-The alpha package exposes the governed strict subset first.
-Deferred or hallucination-risk surfaces such as events.*, market.related, auth.status, investigations.create, intents.propose, webhooks.create, and live_trade stay out of the SDK/Agent default surface until they have explicit contract, auth, side-effect, cost, and policy decisions.
+The package exposes the governed strict subset first. runtime.status, runtime.ensure, execution.place, intents.create, intents.get, and intents.cancel are explicit contract tools for Kalshi and Polymarket execution and intent management. execution.place uses daemon-aware SDK runtime orchestration before creating an executable intent, without depending on the CLI package.
+Deferred or hallucination-risk surfaces such as events.*, market.related, auth.status, investigations.create, intents.propose, and webhooks.create stay out of the SDK/Agent default surface until they have explicit contract, auth, side-effect, cost, and policy decisions.
+The legacy live_trade name remains only as a compatibility alias for execution.place.